Lost-Outpost/sovngarde/GAMEPLAY.md

 - [TK Dodge RE](https://www.nexusmods.com/skyrimspecialedition/mods/56956) `2.0.0` - TK Dodge introduces a lightweight dodge mechanic where you can dodge out of the way of attacks for a stamina cost.

-   > **Note:** Tapping the sprint key and any other directional key will cause your character to dodge in that direction
+   > **Note:** Tapping the sprint key and any other directional key will cause your character to dodge in that direction.

 ## New Gear and Equipment